rneilson/iws-demo/README.md

 ./setup.py -u
 ```

-The setup script will run, initializing the database, creating the default `iws-admin` superuser, and writing site-specific files required by the default IWS-Demo configuration.
+The setup script will run, creating the Django settings file from defaults, initializing the database, creating the default `iws-admin` superuser, and writing site-specific files required by the default IWS-Demo configuration.
 If the `-u` option was specified, a uWSGI .ini file will be created at `/path/to/iws-demo/iws_uwsgi.ini`, including the virtualenv path detected or specified during setup.

 ### Usage